World Trade Organisation delivers for Africa

 The triumphant outcome at MC12 was anything but anticipated.
 In fact, on 13 June, a day before the conference opened, Nick Dearden, a columnist for Britain’s Guardian newspaper, wrote that delegates arriving for that conference would find the organisation in an “existential crisis.”

-Amid a pandemic, Mr. Dearden bemoaned, WTO members were still caviling about temporarily waiving property rights of pharmaceutical companies to allow developing countries to produce COVID-19 vaccines; and many of them were still confused about a “common approach” to the growing global food crisis.
+Amid a pandemic, Mr Dearden bemoaned that WTO members were still cavilling about temporarily waiving property rights of pharmaceutical companies to allow developing countries to produce COVID-19 vaccines; and many of them were still confused about a “common approach” to the growing global food crisis.
 It was time, he wrote, to “bury” the organisation.

 Africa’s Benefits